Donald Trump secures his legacy as the worst ocean president in American history.

 This was also the year that the Trump Ocean Doctrine got weird.
 He started a fight with 16-year-old Greta Thunberg on Twitter (and lost, bigly).
 He seriously explored the potential for the US to buy Greenland, which launched a bizarre feud with the Danish Prime Minister (and which, for reasons which remain utterly inscrutable, the Washington Post decided to opine that the idea was “far from absurd”, despite it being patently absurd).
 And he announced that the US has formally met with the Prince of Whales (a strange claim since most whales are governed via a direct democracy, while orcas and pilot whales are anarcho-socialist collectivists).

 There were victories in 2019, too.
 Trump’s plans to expand offshore drilling in the Artic and Atlantic were put on ice under judicial and legislative pressure.
-And after tremendous opposition from within and without, the nomination of serial sexual harasser Barry Myers, who had to pay settlement to 35 women after a federal investigation determined that his company subjected women to sexual harassment, Myers withdrew himself from consideration.
+And after tremendous opposition from within and without, the nomination of serial sexual harasser Barry Myers, who had to pay settlement to 35 women after a federal investigation determined that his company subjected women to sexual harassment, collapsed.
 He would not serve at NOAA, leaving acting administrator Neil Jacobs in place, unaware of the oncoming storm.

 And then came Sharpiegate.
 Sharpiegate was a clarifying moment within the civil service.
 It was a moment that transcended the superficial absurdity of circumstance.
 When history books are written about the Trump Era, Sharpiegate will mark a turning point.
 It wasn’t the first time the civil service fought back, but it was the largest rebuke of a sitting president by career civil servants in modern history.